glnygl/Places/README.md

 ⚠️ We need articleURL (better way) to redirect location

-We can redirect a link work in openURL func with user activity.
+Normally, we can redirect a link with openURL func using user activity.
 To process this activity we should have spesific articleURL for each location as wmf_linkURL.
-Since we dont have a articleURL in api data i code a workaround method called showPlaces.
+Since we dont have a articleURL in api data i code a workaround method called showPlaces with locations.
 This func only if app status is in background or active.
-If app is terminated PlacesViewController doesnt load propery that leads to crash.
+If app is terminated PlacesViewController doesnt initilize from storyboard properyly so that leads to crash.

 E.g. : WMFArticleURL=https://en.wikipedia.org/wiki/Union_Square,_San_Francisco?wprov=sfti1